shenwei356/taxonkit/doc/docs/tutorial.md

 ## Formatting lineage

-Show lineage detail of a taxID.
+Show lineage detail of a TaxId.
 The command below works on Windows with help of [csvtk](http://bioinf.shenwei.me/csvtk).

     $ echo "2697049" \